Let’s speak plainly about why you should, or in some cases, shouldn’t pursue becoming a process server.

 But it’s not for everyone.

-If this is something you want to do, set realistic goals and expectations, take it one thing at a time, and stay mentally prepared for a few setbacks.
+If this is something you want to do, then set realistic goals, take it one thing at a time, and stay mentally prepared for a few setbacks.

 The good news is that it’s all achievable if you choose to do the work.